 Aminoglycosides have also demonstrated correlations with neuromuscular blockade.
 Although this is less common than ototoxicity and nephrotoxicity, patients with diseases affecting the neuromuscular junction and patients using medications prolonging neuromuscular blockade, most notably calcium channel blockers, should be cautious when using aminoglycosides.

 Aminoglycosides should be avoided in patients with myasthenia gravis because of the risk of prolonged neuromuscular blockade.

 Therapeutic drug monitoring is necessary with aminoglycosides to optimize patient outcomes and limit toxicity.
 However, there is no universal agreement on the method of monitoring.
-Therapeutic drug monitoring has shown to reduce hospital stay duration and toxicities.
+Therapeutic drug monitoring has been shown to reduce hospital stay duration and toxicities.
 Studies also suggest that therapeutic drug monitoring reduces mortality.
 It is important to note that monitoring clearance should be considered in critically ill, burn, and obese patients due to their abnormal distribution volume.

 For toxicity purposes, renal function and cochlear function require monitoring.
 Serial audiometry may be considered to prevent irreversible hearing loss.
 Additionally, monitoring serum creatinine must be done to assess for nephrotoxicity in patients requiring aminoglycoside therapy.

-There is no antidote for toxicities of aminoglycosides.
+There is no antidote for the toxicities of aminoglycosides.
 However, agents with protective effects on the ear and kidney may help prevent aminoglycoside-induced toxicity.
 In particular, N-acetylcysteine demonstrates promising protective effects on patients using aminoglycosides.

 Enhancing Healthcare Team Outcomes